 Roast Beef was a staple at our house and usually prepared in a cast iron dutch oven.
-The beef was local and so flavorful and tender, always served with mashed potatoes and brown gravy (never from a can or box).
-This week, I was craving Roast Beef and was anxious to try a Chuck Roast I purchased from Two Mile Ranch Market, www.twomileranchmarket.com, at Orchard Road and University Blvd. in Greenwood Village.
-All of their beef is natural, Colorado raised and dry-aged.
+The beef was local, flavorful and tender, always served with mashed potatoes and brown gravy (never from a can or box).
+This week, I was craving Roast Beef and was anxious to try a Chuck Roast I purchased from a small, local market.

 ROAST BEEF WITH BROWN GRAVY

 - In a large skillet or Dutch oven, add two tablespoons olive oil and brown a 3-4 pound roast on all sides until brown.
 Season with salt and pepper.
 Add 2 cups of water and reduce heat.
 Cover tightly and cook on low heat for 2 1/2 to 3 hours, until tender.
 Add water, as needed, to prevent the roast from sticking.

 - When the roast is tender, remove to platter and cover to keep warm.

 - In a covered container add about 1/4 cup flour and 3/4 cup water.
 Stir or shake until flour is dissolved.
 Pour the flour mixture into hot skillet with roast drippings.